 NATS is an open-source, cloud-native messaging system.
-In addition to functioning as the “nervous system” for the Apcera platform, companies like Baidu, Siemens, VMware, HTC, and Ericsson rely on NATS for its highly performant and resilient messaging capabilities.
+Companies like Apcera, Baidu, Siemens, VMware, HTC, and Ericsson rely on NATS for its highly performant and resilient messaging capabilities.

 There are several client libraries for NATS.
-Apcera actively maintains and supports the Go, Node, Ruby, Java, C, C# and NGINX C clients, and there are several community-provided clients.
+Synadia actively maintains and supports the Go, Node, Ruby, Java, C, C# and NGINX C clients, and there are several community-provided clients.

 The core principles underlying NATS are performance, scalability, and ease-of-use.
 Based on these principles, NATS is designed around the following core features:

 - Highly performant (fast)

 - Support for multiple qualities of service (including guaranteed “at-least-once” delivery with NATS Streaming)

 - Support for various messaging models and use cases (flexible)

 NATS use cases

 NATS is a simple yet powerful messaging system designed to natively support modern cloud architectures.
 Because complexity does not scale, NATS is designed to be easy to use and implement, while offering multiple qualities of service.